 Picture quality is excellent both during the day and night, and the motion tracking (which zooms in and follows motion) and facial recognition (which only alerts you to unknown faces) are incredibly useful features which actually work.
 It's a top-notch package but it's expensive, and to get the most out of it (like cloud storage archives or motion zones) you really need to sign up for a subscription too.
 You can just about get by with the live motion alerts and livestreaming (no subscription required) if you're on a budget.

 The previous, cheaper version of the outdoor Nest cam is still on sale too if you want to save some money – it does have a cable attached though, rather than working wirelessly, which means it's a bit easier to sabotage for potential intruders.
 Definitely one of the best security cameras in 2022.
 Check out the best Nest camera deals (opens in new tab) for more.

-The Logi Circle 2 is among the most fun of our best security cameras 2020 list: it's a bit like the home monitoring equivalent of a Fitbit.
+The Logi Circle 2 is among the most fun of our best security cameras 2021 list: it's a bit like the home monitoring equivalent of a Fitbit.
 For example, it preps "day brief" videos that show a sped-up version of the day's action of the day (so you don't have to sift through reams of footage of the slightest motion).
 That makes it more suitable for keeping an eye on the dog while at work, rather than scanning for burglars.

 There’s two-way talking, fast responses to remote commands, speedy zooming, and an adjustable field of view.
 The app is nice and slick, complimenting the camera's own neat design, and you can control the Circle via Amazon Alexa, Apple HomeKit or one of Logitech's Pop smart home buttons.